-- 2.4 HISTORY: At Lake O' the Pines and numerous USACE lakes across the nation, during the period between 1959 and 1970, there was a proliferation of private use of public land by adjacent private landowners.
+2.4 HISTORY: At Lake O' the Pines and numerous USACE lakes across the nation, during the period between 1959 and 1970, there was a proliferation of private use of public land by adjacent private landowners.
 Many permits were issued for the placement of private floating facilities on federal lands and waters and to perform vegetation modification activities such as landscaping and mowing.
 Ultimately, the relatively unregulated rapid growth of private facilities and activities at Lake O' the Pines and similar USACE lakes caused a loss of environmental and aesthetic qualities, as well as a loss of public outdoor recreation opportunity, as portions of the shoreline became dominated by private structures and uses.
 After several years of intense public and political interest on the issue of private use of USACE-administered public lands, the USACE published a new regulation, ER 1130-2-406, on 13 December 1974, entitled Lakeshore Management at Civil Works Projects (later renamed Shoreline Management at Civil Works Projects when the regulation was re-published in October 1990).
 This new regulation, published as section 327.30 of Chapter III, Title 36 of the Code of Federal Regulations, established significant new restrictions on private uses at USACE lakes.
 These restrictions remain in place as of the date of this plan.
 Key among the mandates included in the new regulation was the prohibition of private facilities on new lakes and on operating lakes where no private facilities existed as of 13 December 1974.
-At operating lakes where permitted private facilities were present as of 13 December 1974, the new regulation required preparation of a SMP to describe how private facilities and activities would be managed from that date forward. - 2.5 SMP REVISION: In 2019, the SMP was revised to align with the 2019 Master Plan, incorporate current terminology (such as "Shoreline Management" instead of "Lakeshore Management") and to insure compliance and compatibility with ER 1130-2-406 and ER 1130-2-540, as well as Fort Worth District policy decisions related to shoreline management.
-The primary reasons for the revision of the SMP was to incorporate language that supports the USACE natural resources mission statement to "manage and conserve natural resources consistent with ecosystem management principles" as set forth in ER 1130-2-540, align the SMP with the MP, while ensuring public participation in the revision process and compliance with the National Environmental Policy Act (NEPA). - 2.6 PUBLIC INVOLVEMENT AND RELATED ACTIONS: Public involvement took place when the draft of ER 1130-2-406 was made available for public comment through publication in the Federal Register on 30 May 1974.
+At operating lakes where permitted private facilities were present as of 13 December 1974, the new regulation required preparation of a SMP to describe how private facilities and activities would be managed from that date forward.

+2.5 SMP REVISION: In 2019, the SMP was revised to align with the 2019 Master Plan, incorporate current terminology (such as "Shoreline Management" instead of "Lakeshore Management") and to insure compliance and compatibility with ER 1130-2-406 and ER 1130-2-540, as well as Fort Worth District policy decisions related to shoreline management.
+The primary reasons for the revision of the SMP was to incorporate language that supports the USACE natural resources mission statement to "manage and conserve natural resources consistent with ecosystem management principles" as set forth in ER 1130-2-540, align the SMP with the MP, while ensuring public participation in the revision process and compliance with the National Environmental Policy Act (NEPA).

+2.6 PUBLIC INVOLVEMENT AND RELATED ACTIONS: Public involvement took place when the draft of ER 1130-2-406 was made available for public comment through publication in the Federal Register on 30 May 1974.
 Following an intensive public involvement process, the original version of the SMP for Lake O' the Pines was approved on 11 October 1978.

-The 2019 SMP revision included public participation with scoping meetings held 9 May 2019 in Jefferson, TX and 22 May 2019 in Longview, TX, with 42 and 32 people in attendance, respectively.
+The 2019 SMP revision included four (4) public participation meetings.
+Public scoping meetings were held 9 May 2019 in Jefferson, TX and 22 May 2019 in Longview, TX, with 42 and 32 people in attendance, respectively.
+Final draft release public meetings were held 20 and 21 November 2019, in Jefferson, TX (with 14 in attendance), and Longview, TX (with 11 in attendance), respectively.
 The summary of comments received during the 30-day public comment period, ending 22 June 2019 can be found in Appendix G. The public meetings to review the final draft will be held in November 2019.